CPD Course 12 – Identify and Interpret Statutory Planning Processes

 • Native Title

+Valuers often receive instructions by clients who are considering buying some land to develop.
+When a developer client requests advice concerning purchasing a piece of land for development they will initially want to know the development capacity of the land and any relevant controls or constraints that will be in placed on the land.
 This task requires you to determine the highest and best use for the property.
 At this preliminary stage, the information you must obtain includes zoning details, local council planning policies and building codes, the maximum building height allowed, maximum site coverage allowed, FSR and any other relevant facts that will affect the development potential of the property.
 You must also check any DCPs relevant to the land.
+This task requires extensive investigation.
+The valuer would use one or more of the following sources to obtain the information required to able to provide advice to the client:

 • Local Council Websites